GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos/index.rst

    # Upgrade pip to version 20.1+
    python3 -m pip install --upgrade pip

+   # Optionally install supervisord for monitoring and restarting GovReady-q; and NGINX as a reverse proxy
+   DEBIAN_FRONTEND=noninteractive \
+   apt-get install -y supervisor nginx

    # To generate thumbnails and PDFs for export, you must install wkhtmltopdf
    # WARNING: wkhtmltopdf can expose you to security risks.
 For more information,